Mbed-TLS/mbedtls/docs/proposed/psa-conditional-inclusion-c.md

 Rationale: this is a deviation of the general principle that `PSA_ECC_FAMILY_xxx` would have a corresponding symbol `PSA_WANT_ECC_FAMILY_xxx`.
 This deviation is justified by the fact that it is very common to wish to include only certain curves in a family, and that can lead to a significant gain in code size.

+#### Configuration symbols for Diffie-Hellman groups

+There are no configuration symbols for Diffie-Hellman groups (`PSA_DH_GROUP_xxx`).

+Rationale: Finite-field Diffie-Hellman code is usually not specialized for any particular group, so reducing the number of available groups at compile time only saves a little code space.
+Constrained implementations tend to omit FFDH anyway, so the small code size gain is not important.

 #### Configuration symbols for algorithms

 For each constant or constructor macro of the form `PSA_ALG_xxx`, the symbol **`PSA_WANT_ALG_xxx`** indicates that support for this algorithm is desired.